yonathanarya/depthmapper/README.md

 # Jetson Nano CUDA Depthmapper for AGV

 This is for my Undergraduate Final Project.
-Using 2 Logitech C270 camera as the sensor and Jetson Nano 4GB as the depth processor The robot controller used in this project is Pixhawk 2.1 Cube.
+Using 2 Logitech C270 cameras as the sensor and Jetson Nano 4GB as the depth processor.

+The robot controller used in this project is Pixhawk 2.1 Cube.

 ### Hardware Setup